Conformal Gravity with Dirac Matter: Conformal Gravity and Matter: Dirac Fields

-with constant $k$ and where it is over the volume of the spacetime that the integral is taken.
-By varying this action with respect to the spinor field one obtains the matter field equations as
+where it is over the volume of spacetime that the integral is taken.
+By varying (\ref{action}) we get the completely antisymmetric irreducible spin and traceless energy densities given by the usual expressions as in the following